rootstrap/blog/content/django-vs-flask.md

 Do you have any experience that you want to share with any of these frameworks?
 Are there any extra pros or cons that you feel are missing?
-If you do, I invite you to discuss them in the comment section.
+If so, I invite you to discuss them in the comment section.

 I hope this post was beneficial to you and thanks for reading.